jcsoriano/laravel-crud-templates/docs/templates/custom.md

 public function register()
 {
-    $this->app->bind('laravel-crud-templates::template::my-custom', MyCustomTemplate::class);
+    $this->app->bind('crud-templates::template::my-custom', MyCustomTemplate::class);
 }
 ```

 ::: tip
-To override an existing template (like 'api'), bind to the same key: `laravel-crud-templates::template::api`.
+To override an existing template (like 'api'), bind to the same key: `crud-templates::template::api`.
 :::

 ### Use the Template